farcasterxyz/protocol/README.md

 A more sophisticated application might add a proxy backend server that indexes data from Hubs.
 Indexing allows servers to implement features like search, algorithmic feeds, and spam detection that are difficult or expensive to perform on the Hub.
 Such applications can be **self-hosted** by storing keys on the client; **delegated** by asking users for a signer; or **hosted** by managing all keys including the custody address.

-# 6. Governance
+# 6. Upgradeability

-Farcaster's governance dictates how changes to the protocol can be proposed, how consensus is built around those changes and how they are implemented and released.
+Farcaster is designed to be upgradeable and this section covers how changes to the protocol can be proposed, how consensus is built around those changes and how they are implemented and released.
 During beta, the process is lightweight to encourage community participation and rapid development cycles.
 As we move to finalizing the protocol on mainnet stricter controls will be put in place to ensure that the protocol remains credibly neutral and that changes are safe, well tested and have passed thorough review.

 New changes can be proposed by opening up a new discussion topic in the [protocol](https://github.com/farcasterxyz/protocol/discussions), hub or contract repositories.
 The community can comment and make suggestions and the core team will make the final decision on accepting changes.
 The core team controls access to the Github repositories and accepts changes.
 Once approved, an issue is created and the specification changes are merged into this repository.

 The Farcaster core team will work closely with Hub operators and application developers to ensure that changes land smoothly with minimal disruption to the network.
 Hub operators also have a veto over changes to the Hub, which they can exercise by not upgrading their version of the Hub.
 It is desirable for developers and operators to have this power to ensure decentralization of the network, but ideally they would never need to exercise it.

 ## 6.1 Release Schedule